mysociety/fixmystreet/docs/_includes/ww-admin-tasks-content.md

 If a resident makes a report or request by phone or in person, staff members with the appropriate permissions can add it to WasteWorks on their behalf.

-Staff should make a new report/request or subscription just as a member of the public would (see the resident’s experience).
+Staff should make a new report/request or subscription just as a member of the public would (see the <a href="https://www.societyworks.org/ww-manual/resident-experience/">resident’s experience section</a>).

 **The process for setting up, renewing or cancelling subscriptions for users will differ depending on the payment provider you are using.**